On this page

 Make the text on the image more readable with 3 simple techniques.

-If you add text over a background image, make sure there is enough contrast to make it readable.
+If you add text over an image, make sure there is enough contrast to make it readable.
 Subtle changes may be made to boost contrast without changing the overall aesthetic of the site.

 The Web Content Accessibility Guidelines (WCAG) is an internationally recognized standard created by the World Wide Web Consortium (W3C), and WCAG calculates it as a ratio describing the relative luminance of the text and background.

-Let’s then see 3 tips to make text over image more readable.
+Let’s then see 3 tips to make text over image accessibility better in HTML using CSS.

 1. Individuals who have impaired sight frequently struggle to read text that does not contrast well enough with its background.